rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 [Roughly 40% of mathematics and statistics undergraduates are women, but that drops to around 25% in Ph.D programs](https://www.nsf.gov/statistics/2017/nsf17310/digest/fod-women/mathematics-and-statistics.cfm).
 That's a big gap.
-Yap, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and she would like to fix them.
+K, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and she would like to fix them.
-But Yap, like most of us, doesn't have much control over the situation.
+But K, like most of us, doesn't have much control over the situation.
 You can only attend so many conferences for women, run so many woman-focused organizations, and lobby so hard for your graduate director to accept more women before you realize that changing demographics is very slow.
 So, if you're really driven to bring in more women and secure their place in academia, you have to find something else to do.

-In this case, Yap decided that the thing to do was use her goodwill and social standing in the department to bully me from a pulpit.
-This tactic is remarkably effective.
-In the days leading up to Yap's talk, my friends gossiped about how bad it would be for me.
-Some encouraged me to not go, warning that the discussion could get out of hand.
-On the way to the talk, an officemate asked if everyone was ready for "Robert's roast."

-While Yap pointed at me and encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is Yap just lashing out at the only target she can hit?
-Just last month we found [a math department nazi](/i-hate-new-jersey-nazis) who was in charge of both Yap and myself for a while.
-She can't do anything about that now, but maybe it's getting hard to distinguish "nazi" from "people who disagree with me."
+While K encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is K just lashing out at the only target they can hit?
+Just last month we found [a math department nazi](/i-hate-new-jersey-nazis) who was in charge of both K and myself for a while.
+We can't do anything about that now, but maybe it's getting hard to distinguish "nazi" from "people who disagree with me."

 In any event, I'm glad we all had a nice, relaxing reeducation session together.
 Happy Thanksgiving.

+\[*Note*: In an earlier version of this post, I used K's name and insinuated that they were a "bully" in a deleted paragraph.
+After reflection, the former felt like airing dirty laundry, and the latter was just mean-spirited.
+Both are gone now.
+Thanks for the feedback!\]